-There are many books on how to ask a suitable question for a science fair project.
+There are many resources on how to ask a suitable question for a science fair project.
 The key is to make it complex enough to be interesting, and yet not too difficult to research or invent.
+Think about thick versus thin questions.
+You want to strive for a question that cannot be easily answered by a quick search on the computer.
 The best place to start is still with what really interests you.